rishabh547/RDBMS_IA-2/README.md

 It is basically used to scrape quotes from online urls & store them in various types of files like csv, json ,etc.

 ### To run the program :
-1. Open the folder scrapy and then cd tutorial.
+1. Open the folder scrapy_tutorial and then cd tutorial.

 ### Working in the scrapy shell with selectors
 ```